likicv/usysml-test-cases/test_cases/test_01.004/test_01.004.md

 ## Comments

-In the expected outpout types of `Part` elements are shown explicitely with `type= ...`.
+In the expected outpout types of `Part` elements are shown with `type= ...`.

 In the above example `Part c` doesn’t have a type specified, while `Part w` is of type `Wheel`, which itself is `PartDef`.

 ## Rules/constraints

-1. `Part` elements may optionally have type specified
+1. `Part` elements may optionally have a type specified
-2. If `Part` element has type specified, the type must be an existing `PartDef` element
+2. If `Part` element has a type specified, the type must be an existing `PartDef` element